Demystifying the complexity of sending international wires through SWIFT

 But there’s a catch: even when your bank advertises free wires and the absence of hidden fees, your recipient may end up with less money than expected because a middleman — a bank you perhaps didn't know would be involved in the transaction — levied a fee.

-In this article, we’ll break down the complicated and opaque process of sending and receiving international wires via SWIFT so that you can be prepared to expect the unexpected when it comes to fees.
+In this article, we’ll break down the process of sending and receiving international wires via SWIFT so that you can be prepared to expect the unexpected when it comes to fees.

 What are SWIFT payments?